VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-ha-monitoring-via-vm-cluster.md

 ## 4. Verifying HA of VictoraMetrics Cluster

-Run this command to check that the Victoria Metrics Cluster and `vmagent` are up and running:
+Run the following command to check that VictoriaMetrics services are up and running:
 <div class="with-copy" markdown="1">

 ```bash